Christian Home Educators Connection

 - Each family wishing to participate in the CHEC graduation ceremony is encouraged to follow the recommended guidelines for honor cords.
 Those are: the student should have achieved one of the following - National Merit Semi-Finalist or Finalist, National Home School Honor Society member, Math Honor Society member, an ACT score of 26 or higher, or an SAT score of 1800 or higher.
 Parents are responsible for this decision.

-- Each family wishing to participate in the CHEC graduation must complete in full the required form and submit payment to the Senior Coordinator by December 1st of the school year of the graduation (e.g. December 1, 2018, for graduation in May 2019).
+- Each family wishing to participate in the CHEC graduation must complete the required form and submit payment to the Senior Coordinator by November 1st of the school year of the graduation with payments completed by February 1st. (e.g., November 1, 2023, for graduation in May 2024).

 - Each family wishing to participate in the CHEC graduation ceremony, but not qualifying under the previously listed criteria, may appeal to the CHEC Board for an exception, for example, a family just arriving from an overseas mission or military assignment and not joining prior to the November 1st deadline.

 The Board of CHEC reserves the right to refuse a student the privileges of participating in the graduation exercises (extra-curricular events and/or graduation ceremony itself) if the requirements listed above are not met.
 The Board also reserves the right to deny a student's participation in any event associated with CHEC due to conduct at odds with CHEC's mission, policies, articles, or bylaws.